 - Under dishwashers

-- Under refrigerators & ice machines
+- Under refrigerators and ice machines

-- Under fish tanks/aquariums
+- Under fish tanks and aquariums

 - Under swimming pool pumps and equipment

-- In attic spaces under a leaky roof
+- In attic spaces under leaky roofs

 - Inside hot tubs